matter-labs/zksync-docs/content/00.build/05.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

 ![Clone repo in Remix](/images/remix-plugin-clone-repo.gif)

 Once the project is imported, open the `contracts/TestToken.sol` file.
-To compile the contract, click on the zkSync plugin on the left menu and then "Compile TestToken.sol".
+To compile the contract, click on the ZKsync plugin on the left menu and then "Compile TestToken.sol".
 If you get a popup message requesting permissions to access **`ACCESS TO "WRITEFILE" OF "FILE MANAGER"`,** click on Accept.